opensearch-project/documentation-website/_search-plugins/neural-sparse-with-pipelines.md

 #### Doc-only mode

-For the doc-only mode, you need to register the `amazon/neural-sparse/opensearch-neural-sparse-encoding-doc-v1` model that you'll use at ingestion time and the `amazon/neural-sparse/opensearch-neural-sparse-tokenizer-v1` tokenizer that you'll use at search time.
+When using doc-only mode, you need to register the `amazon/neural-sparse/opensearch-neural-sparse-encoding-doc-v1` model, which you'll use at ingestion time, and the `amazon/neural-sparse/opensearch-neural-sparse-tokenizer-v1` tokenizer, which you'll use at search time.

 Register the sparse encoding model: